bmwcarit/ramses-composer-docs/offscreen/manual.md

     * You can also just copy the project and delete two of the monkey heads
 * Create the Quad
     * Create a standard "Plane" mesh in Blender and export as glTF (quad.gltf)
-        * Make sure to export the exture coordinates!
+        * Make sure to export the texture coordinates!
     * Create a Quad Mesh resource and set the [quad.gltf](./meshes/quad.gltf) file as a source for its data
     * Create a Quad Material from the `resolve` GLSL shaders.
 Leave the uniforms unset for now
     * Link the Quad MeshNode to the Quad Mesh and Quad Material from above